-In the panel's Suggested Keywords region, default priority assignments (with highest priority at the top of the list) mean that, by default, the Comment value will be used as the search criteria first.
-If the source component has no comment, then the next attempt uses its Description value If this is also blank, the component's Name will be used.
+In the dialog's Suggested Keywords region, default priority assignments (with the highest priority at the top of the list) mean that, by default, the Comment value will be used as the search criteria first.
+If the source component has no comment, then the next attempt uses its Description value.
+If this is also blank, the component's Name will be used.

 For any given Manufacturer Part and Supplier Item found through a search in the Manufacturer Part Search panel, its parameters, datasheet links, pricing, and stock information, can be imported as parameters to a target library component (SchLib, DbLib, SVNDbLib), or a placed component on a schematic sheet.
 The information is imported through the Add Supplier Link and Parameters to Part option (or ..to <part> when a library component is the target) available from Manufacturer Part and Supplier items in the panel, or on a piecemeal basis, from the Parameters listing in the panel's Details pane.